1tontech/intellij-spring-assistant/README.md

 **IMPORTANT**
-> After changing dependencies/changing your `@ConfigurationProperties` files, suggestions would be refreshed only after you trigger the build explicitly using keyboard (`Ctrl+F9`)/UI
+> After changing your custom `@ConfigurationProperties` files, suggestions would be refreshed only after you trigger the build explicitly using keyboard (`Ctrl+F9`)/UI

-### Known behaviour in ambigious cases
+### Known behaviour in ambiguous cases

 > 1. If two groups from different auto configurations conflict with each other, the documentation for the group picked is random & undefined
 > 2. If a group & property represent the depth, the behaviour of the plugin is undefined.